 Applications for unpaid leave must be approved by the Board of Management/ETB six weeks in advance of the absence.

 Absence for part of a school day constitutes an absence for a full school day.

 Pro-rata entitlements to absences will apply to teachers employed on a part-time basis.

 Any unpaid absence without the approval of the employer will be dealt with under disciplinary procedures.

-The employer shall submit notice of all unpaid leave to the Department (via the On Line Claims System)/VEC regardless of whether or not a substitute teacher was employed.
+The employer shall submit notice of all unpaid leave to the Department (via the On Line Claims System)/ETB regardless of whether or not a substitute teacher was employed.
 Applications for unpaid leave should be entered on the OLCS system as early as possible after they are approved by the employer to ensure that deductions from pay are made at the correct time.
 It should be noted that an absence for unpaid leave cannot be changed once it is processed on the OLCS.

 Absences under this heading do not impinge on entitlements under Statutory Leave.

 A teacher absent on unpaid leave cannot be employed in another recognised primary or second level school to undertake teaching in any capacity or undertake the duties of a special needs assistant.